careBT/carebt_core/docs/tutorial/action_with_params.rst

     2021-11-12 22:13:48 WARN AddTwoNumbersAction takes 2 argument(s), but 0 was/were provided
     AddTwoNumbersAction: calculating: 0 + 0 = 0

-Above the ``AddTwoNumbersAction`` is executed three times.
-The first one is the standard case, where two input parameters are provided as expected.
+Above the ``AddTwoNumbersAction`` node is executed three times.
+The first execution is the standard case, where two input parameters are provided as expected.
 In the second and third execution one or both input parameters are missing.
 This is announced as a **CareBT**-warning and the default values are used.